 Supervision and accountability: Training front-line supervisors to identify issues and effectively intervene when there are concerns.
 The state police uses a real-time web-based employee evaluation system to monitor uses of force, high-speed pursuits and civilian complaints.
 Instituting mechanisms to ensure accountability.

 Outreach to diverse communities: Establishing relationships with a diverse range of Vermont citizens and community leaders, along with providing leadership at our Fair and Impartial Policing Committee.
-The director works to bridge gaps between police and diverse communities in order to build trust and mutual understanding.
+The co-directors work to bridge gaps between police and diverse communities in order to build trust and mutual understanding.
 Among VSP's partners: Pride Center of Vermont; Vermont Partnership for Fairness and Diversity; NAACP-Rutland; Windham County-NAACP; LGBTQIA Alliance of Vermont; and the Sudanese Foundation of Vermont.

 Traffic stop data collection: Conducting comprehensive internal and external reviews of traffic stop data on a continuous basis and implement any necessary changes in policy and/or training.
 In addition, we post our raw annual traffic-stop data every summer on our department webpage for anyone to review and analyze.